 In December 2004, the FASB issued SFAS No. 123 (revised 2004), Share-Based Payment ("SFAS No. 123R"), which replaces SFAS No. 123, Accounting for Stock-Based Compensation, ("SFAS No. 123") and supercedes APB Opinion No. 25, Accounting for Stock Issued to Employees.
 SFAS No. 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values beginning with the first interim period in fiscal 2006, with early adoption encouraged.
 The pro forma disclosures previously permitted under SFAS No. 123 no longer will be an alternative to financial statement recognition.
 Helix adopted SFAS No. 123R on January 1, 2006.
 Under SFAS No. 123R, Helix will continue to use the Black-Scholes fair value model for valuing share-based payments, and amortize compensation cost on a straight-line basis over the respective vesting period.
-Helix selected the prospective method which requires that compensation expense be recorded for all unvested stock options and restricted stock beginning in 2006 as the requisite service is rendered.
-In addition to the compensation cost recognition requirements, SFAS No. 123R also requires that adduction benefits for an award in excess of recognized compensation cost be reported as a financing cash flow rather than as an operating cash flow, which was required under SFAS No. 95.
-The adoption did not have a material impact on Helix's consolidated results of operations and earnings per instruments that contain conversion features that are contingently convertible or exercisable based on (a) a market price trigger or (b) multiple contingencies if one of the contingencies is a market price trigger for which the instrument may be converted or share settled based on meeting a specified market condition.
+Helix selected the modified-prospective method which requires that compensation expense be recorded for all unvested stock options and restricted stock beginning in 2006 as the requisite service is rendered.
+In addition to the compensation cost recognition requirements, SFAS No. 123R also requires the tax deduction benefits for an award in excess of recognized compensation cost be reported as a financing cash flow rather than as an operating cash flow, which was required under SFAS No. 95.
+The adoption did not have a material impact on Helix's consolidated results of operations and earnings per share and cash flows.

+In September 2004, the EITF of the FASB reached a consensus on issue No. 04-08, The Effect of Contingently Convertible Instruments on Diluted Earnings per Share ("EITF 04-08"), which is effective for reporting periods ending after December 15, 2004.
+Contingently convertible instruments within the scope of EITF 04-08 are instruments that contain conversion features that are contingently convertible or exercisable based on (a) a market price trigger or (b) multiple contingencies if one of the contingencies is a market price trigger for which the instrument may be converted or share settled based on meeting a specified market condition.
 EITF 04-08 requires companies to include shares issuable under convertible instruments in diluted earnings per share computations (if dilutive) regardless of whether the market price trigger (or other contingent feature) has been met.
 In addition, prior period earnings per share amounts presented for comparative purposes must be restated.
 Helix adopted EITF 04-08 in 2005.
 The adoption did not have a material impact on Helix's earnings per share for the years ended December 31, 2005, 2004 and 2003.